 Italian architect Antonino Cardillo has designed a House of Dust in Rome based on the geometric ratio of the golden section.
-This apartment is really exeptional and at first it seems like it‘s not a home many people would chose to live in.
-But definetly, this courageous project leaves a great impression.
+This apartment is exceptional and at first, it seems like it‘s not a home many people would choose to live in.
+But definitely, this courageous project leaves a great impression.

-In this apartment the horizontal division deliberately separates living spaces and line of furniture from the textured plaster walls and ceilings above.
-Architect used roughly textured plaster to create lumpy brown surfaces across the upper walls and ceilings.
-Windows are sunken within deep recesses and together with a series of rectangular doorways they emphasise the line dividing top and bottom.
+In this apartment the horizontal division deliberately separates living spaces and lines of furniture from the textured plaster walls and ceilings above.
+The architect used roughly textured plaster to create lumpy brown surfaces across the upper walls and ceilings.
+Windows are sunken within deep recesses and together with a series of rectangular doorways, they emphasize the line dividing top and bottom.
 “In this house classical orders and proportions celebrate dust.
 The golden ratio divides the sides of the living room” says the architect himself.
 The idea of dust inspired by a conversation with Ana Araujo at St Paul’s Cathedral.

 Architecture is dust.